 Note: Limited access road means a state-controlled road, or part of a state-controlled road, declared to be a limited access road under section 54 of the Transport Infrastructure Act 1994.
+See the DA mapping system.

 Local road means a road controlled by a local government authority.